adityapratapsingh1008/RTOS/06_FreeRTOS_SingleTask_LED_Blink/README.md

 | Timing accuracy | Depends on SysTick | Managed by RTOS kernel |
 | Use in ISR | Allowed | ❌ Not allowed |

 ---

-## ❓ Reflection Questions

-1. How does `osDelay(500)` differ conceptually from `HAL_Delay(500)` in a super loop?
-2. What advantages appear *now* with one task, and what more appears when you add a second?
-3. What did you observe in the SWV ITM console — was the output synchronized with LED toggling?
-4. If the LED didn't blink or no messages appeared, which configuration steps would you recheck first?

----